Shia1232/pwn.college_Shiamak/Perceiving Permissions.md

 program as the owner of that program's file.

 This is actually the exact mechanism used to let the challenge programs you run read the flag or, outside of
-pwn.college, to enable system administration tools such as su, sudo, and so on.
+pwn.college, to enable system administration tools such as su,pwn.college{kl12SH_R2D3YYIvpl97EMCO9Smn.QXzEjN0wCN1kjNzEzW}
+ sudo, and so on.
 The permissions of a file with SUID
 look like this:
 ```
 hacker@dojo:~$ ls -l /usr/bin/sudo